ut-ras/ras_site_old/_posts/2020-09-20-technical.md

 #### Setup

-In our setup method, we're going initialize some variables, including setting the size of our buffer.
+In our setup method, we're going to initialize some variables, including setting the size of our buffer.

 ```c++